Uniswap/interface/README.md

-# Uniswap Labs: Front End Interfaces
+# Taraswap Labs: Front End Interfaces

 An open source repository for all Uniswap front end interfaces maintained by Uniswap Labs.
 Uniswap is a protocol for decentralized exchange of Ethereum tokens.